 The timeline of computing history is marked with innovations—vacuum tubes, the mouse, the device in your pocket—that enabled new ways for us to interact with our computers.
 The language we invent to interact with these innovations is the essence of human-computer interaction (HCI).
 Today, technological innovation happens at a pace that makes it difficult to wrap our minds around the long-term implications for society, politics, and ethics.

-In this talk, Irene traces the history of the HCI field and explores what the future might look like given the latest advances in computing technology.Register Now
+In this talk, Irene traces the history of the HCI field and explores what the future might look like given the latest advances in computing technology.Unlock Now Watch Now